 When it comes to the best time to visit Iceland the general consensus is during the summer months.
 This is when the majority of people choose to visit, and with good reason.

 The summer high season runs from June to August.
 This time of year is blessed with the phenomenon of the Midnight Sun.
-During the height of summer the sky doesn’t ever get completely dark.
-Instead there is a half-light as the sun dips briefly before rising again.
+During the height of summer, the sky doesn’t ever get completely dark.
+Instead, there is a half-light as the sun dips briefly before rising again.
 This means that there are so many more hours in the day.
 You can easily stay out hiking into the night or set off early for a morning drive.
 It just gives you so many more hours to play with.

 Another factor is the weather in Iceland.
-Storms, high winds and blustery snow and rain are commonplace.
-The weather blows in from the Artic and it is changeable to say the least!
+Storms, high winds, and blustery snow and rain are commonplace.
+The weather blows in from the Artic and it is changeable, to say the least!
 Having said that it is at its most settled during the summer months.

-None of this will hinder your trip and for many people the summer break is the only time when they can realistically travel.
+None of this will hinder your trip and for many people, the summer break is the only time when they can realistically travel.
 However, if you are able to travel at other times it is worth considering.

 The shoulder seasons just before and after summer can make an excellent choice.
 And winter is also a wonderful time to visit.
-There are so many winter activities in Iceland to choose between.
+There are so many winter activities in Iceland to choose from.
 From glacier hiking to riding a snowmobile or visiting an ice cave.
 Driving in Iceland in winter can be a little more challenging.
 But if you stick to South Iceland it is perfectly manageable.